Everything you need to know about scuba diving in Lake Malawi

 The PADI Open Water Course is standardized and always the same, no matter where you take it, the modules won’t change… but diving conditions and instructors play a big role of course.

 - Knowledge development: theory work to help you understand the basic principles of scuba diving.
 This is reviewed in a final test in which you must score 75% or higher.
 If you fail, you can retake the test.

 - Confined water dives: this is usually done in a pool, with the aim of teaching you basic scuba skills.

 - Open water dives: you must complete four open water dives in which you need to prove your skills.

 The first part of the training is theoretical and consists of a series of five videos for a total length of about 4 hours.
 After each video, you’ll have to fill a multiple-answers questionary if you get anything wrong (very possible) your instructor will explain the concept.
-At the end of the whole video-thing there’s the final test, with qestions about all the modules.
+At the end of the whole video-thing, there’s the final test, with questions about all the modules.
 There’s also a book with the same content as the videos if you want to study on your own, anyway watching the videos is mandatory.

 This is certainly the most boring part of the course, but also a very important one – everything you’ll need to know about diving is in there, do your best to focus and understand.
-The modules explain physics, pyshiology, diving equipment, safety, etc… they are not very in-depth, leaving the more technical explanations for the Advanced Open Water and Dive Master courses.
+The modules explain physics, physiology, diving equipment, safety, etc… they are not very in-depth, leaving the more technical explanations for the Advanced Open Water and Dive Master courses.

 My experience: those videos are certainly not fun but very dense with info.
 We divided the video training into two separate mornings, some schools do it all at once but I would say that leaving one day in between helps a lot in keeping up attention.
 My instructor was very patient and answered all my questions when I had doubts.
 I didn’t use the book, just watched the videos.